awwaiid/thelackthereof/content/Study of Hobbs Leviathan.md

 Moved to http://aspbc.42t.org/Brock

-We've started a book club to study political philosophy, and are starting with Hobbs.
+We've started a book club to study political philosophy, and are starting with Hobbes.
 Here are some random notes.

 ## Part I
 Mostly setup I think.